lostChamp/Test-Case-Green-Api/README.md

 1) You need to log into PowerShell as an Administrator
 2) Execute the Set-ExecutionPolicy RemoteSigned command
-3) Select the Add item
+3) Select the A item

 #### 4) Launch docker and execute the command